OttoDIY/blockly/README.md

 6. Drag , drop, mix, play and create your own codes.
 7. [Join the Otto Builder community and share them!](https://www.ottodiy.com/#join-us)
 8. [Subscribe to our YouTube channel for tutorials](https://www.youtube.com/c/ottodiy?sub_confirmation=1)

-## How to Contribute
-Contributing to this software is warmly welcomed.
-There are 5 ways you can contribute to this project:
-1. Test in multiple OS.
-2. Find and report bugs.
-3. Helps us solve the issues or other bugs.
-4. Bring missing features from similar Blockly or Scratch alike programs here, request new useful blocks.
-5. Translating to new languages.

-You can do this [basically by forking](https://help.github.com/en/articles/fork-a-repo), committing modifications and then a [pull requests](https://help.github.com/en/articles/about-pull-requests).
-Please explain detailed the changes and make sure they have been tested.

-Just make sure to keep consistency in the naming and make a record of the change or improvement made.
-Welcome to the Otto DIY code development team!

-Thanks for your contribution.

 ## Attribution